 Stuart Glass

-Stuart Glass is President and Chief Creative Officer of Stuart Glass Design Group, a cutting-edge New York based strategic design and brand strategy consultancy.
-He is a recognized expert in his field with twenty years of experience.
+Stuart Glass is President and Chief Creative Officer of Stuart Glass Design Group, a cutting-edge New York based brand strategy and design consultancy.
+He is a recognized expert in brand design with twenty years of experience.

-Stuart Glass began his college education as a graphic arts and physics (dual) major at the CCNY division, City University of New York before transferring into the CCNY School of Architecture.
-His interest in both design and technology began early and has typified his life's work: at age 17 as a contestant in the "Westinghouse Science Talent Search" his project was sponsored by Bell Laboratories.
-At age 9 he was one of the youngest FCC licensed Amateur Radio Operators.
+Stuart Glass began his college education as a (dual) graphic arts and physics major at the CCNY division, City University of New York before transferring into the CCNY School of Architecture.
+His interest in both design and technology began early and has typified his life's work: At age 23 he became a sculptor.
+At age seventeen, as a contestant in the "Westinghouse Science Talent Search" - Bell Labs sponsored his project for "Multiplexing Multiple Single Sideband Signals".
+At age twelve, he was accepted into an advanced art program.
+When Stuart was nine, he was one of the youngest FCC licensed Amateur Radio Operators and built his own shortwave radio station from the ground up.
+Stuart was highly influenced by his industrial designer father who taught him that design in nature always integrates art and science.
+When you think about it, this is the essence of brand design – the integration of marketing science with the art of design.

 GLASS logo is a trademark of Stuart Glass Design Group